 - Cardiovascular damage.
-Snorting Adderall causes a sudden spike in heart rate and blood pressure, which can strain the cardiovascular system.
-Over time, this can lead to an irregular heartbeat, heart attack, or even stroke.
+Snorting Adderall causes a sudden spike in heart rate and blood pressure that strains the cardiovascular system.
+Over time this can lead to an irregular heartbeat, heart attack, or stroke.

 - Respiratory problems.
 The powder and fillers in the pills can irritate and damage the respiratory tract, leading to chronic breathing issues.

 - Psychological distress.
 The intense rush can trigger severe anxiety, paranoia, and aggression.
-With continued abuse, it can lead to a dangerous condition known as stimulant-induced psychosis, where a person loses touch with reality.
+With continued abuse it can lead to stimulant-induced psychosis, where a person loses touch with reality.

 You can overcome addiction.
 Reach out to discover: